LostRhapsody/blackgate/README.md

 # Immediate Goals

-Black Gate needs a dedicated location for documentation, tutorials, etc. This is the project's current primary concern, as this Read Me file is not the best for navigation and I'm trying to keep it succinct.
+- Black Gate needs a dedicated location for documentation, tutorials, etc. This is the project's current primary concern, as this Read Me file is not the best for navigation and I'm trying to keep it succinct.
+- For improved benchmarking, re-run the benchmarks with various CPU and memory allocations.
+  - 1 cpu, 512 mb
+  - 2 cpu, 4 gb
+  - 3 cpu, 8 gb
+  - 4 cpu, 16 gb
+- Current benchmark is 1 cpu, 512 mb, topping out at around 6,000 req/s.

 # Contact for Inquiries

 I'm a solo-developer building Black Gate.
 Contact me via `evan.robertson77@gmail.com` for questions about Black Gate, it's features, or contributing.

 # Upcoming features

+**Response Caching**

+Black Gate currently caches routes and health checks to minimize database reads.
+To take this a step further, Black Gate will cache requests and responses for a path.
+If a path is requested with the same parameters and request body as a previous request, we'll serve the cached response directly, cutting out the overhead of the HTTP request entirely.
+If it's a cache miss, we'll process the request like normal.
+The Time To Live (TTL) for this cache would be low, 5-30 seconds, to ensure freshness and balance performance and accuracy.

 **Database Backups**